swissarthurfreeman/Refero/README.md

 ## Run the Project

-To run the project, make sure to modify `web-ui/src/proxy.conf.js` and replace the URL by the URL of the machine running the database and backend.

-Then run,
+To run the project you need an installation of docker, run the following commands,

 ```
 docker compose up -d database    # then wait a couple of seconds